Section 608: Scope

 A technician with the required level of certification may also legally purchase regulated refrigerants.
-And technicians who violate the Clean Air Act provisions may be fined, lose their certification, and may be required to appear in Federal court.
+Technicians who violate the Clean Air Act provisions may be fined, lose their certification, and may be required to appear in Federal court.
+As of January 8, 2025, the maximum civil penalty for a Clean Air Act violation, including the knowing venting of regulated refrigerants prohibited under Section 608, is $124,426 per day per violation, an amount the EPA adjusts annually for inflation.

 Provisions

 In general, along with general enforcement provisions, section 608 manages the following regulatory requirements: